 Mandy began her college career at the University of Pennsylvania, but grew homesick for California and transferred to U.C.
 Berkeley, where she completed her bachelor’s degree in 1987.
 She returned to Berkeley for the Graduate School of Journalism, where she earned her master’s in 1990.

-The San Francisco Chronicle food section, to which Mandy Erickson contributes regularly, frequently wins best section awards from the Association of Food Journalists and the James Beard Foundation.
+In 2017, the Catholic Press Association awarded the National Catholic Reporter first place for a collection of stories, one of which Mandy wrote.
+The San Francisco Chronicle food section, to which Mandy contributed regularly, frequently wins best section awards from the Association of Food Journalists and the James Beard Foundation.
 Mandy’s restaurant reviews earned the Mountain View Voice a first place award in commentary and criticism from the California Newspapers Publishers Association in July 2005.
 Mandy won third place from the Contra Costa Press Club in May 1992 for team reporting on a story about a man with a broken water pipe.

 During her first year at U.C.
 Berkeley’s Graduate School of Journalism, in 1988, Mandy earned the Reader’s Digest Excellence in Journalism Scholarship, which was awarded to the three students who showed the best writing and reporting skills.